Vic-Warden/Digital-Life-Hipper-Monitoring/docs/design/figma.md

 **References**
 - The app used for getting the color code from the website is a macOS app: Digital Color Meter.
 - Chatgpt was used to figure out how to use the shadows in figma.

+## Visual feedback (Hover effect)
+To ensure that users testing the Figma prototype are aware of their actions, we have decided to implement a hover effect.
+When interacting with buttons or elements in the navbar, the user will see a color change upon hovering, providing clear feedback that the element is being used.